Metaltech: Earthsiege

-Metaltech: Earthsiege is a mecha-style simulation video game developed by Dynamix and released in 1994.
+Metaltech: Earthsiege is a mech simulation game developed by Dynamix and released in 1994 for MS-DOS.
 Players are placed in the cockpit of various massive bipedal war machines known as Herculans (Humaniform-Emulation Roboticized Combat Unit with Leg-Articulated Navigation) (or 'HERCs' for short).
 Set in the 25th or 26th century, Earthsiege is a technologically advanced setting with many futuristic weapons and vehicles.

 Earthsiege is the first in a series of video games in the Metaltech universe, which contains Earthsiege 2 (1996) and Metaltech: Battledrome (1994), as well as the strategy games MissionForce: CyberStorm (1996) and Cyberstorm 2: Corporate Wars (1998), direct sequel mecha-simulation Starsiege (1999), and first-person shooters Starsiege: Tribes (1998), Tribes 2 (2001), Tribes: Aerial Assault (2002) Tribes: Vengeance (2004) and Tribes: Ascend (2012).
 In 2015, Earthsiege was released as freeware by Hi-Rez Studios.

 Plot

 On November 29, 2471, the race for true artificial intelligence ended when Sentinel Cybertronix activated Project: Prometheus.
 Prometheus was a prototype, the first cybernetic-hybrid machine, or Cybrid.
 The mass production of these Cybrids and their use for war, to the point of nuclear war devastated Earth's population.
 In the aftermath, the Cybrids turned against their human creators, forcing the humans into hiding.
 Twenty years later, the humans started their own resistance.
 Using hit-and-run tactics against the machines, the humans managed to survive and even capture Cybrid weapons and equipment.